Themekraft/wc4bp-changes/readme.txt

 == Changelog ==
+= 1.0.0 28 june 2019 =
+* Added an example to extend the Activity Stream output.

 = 0.0.1 =
 * Including a code to customize the url of the shop.
 * Including a code to change the Shop Label in different places.